 What the 3rd U.S. Court of Appeals Decided

-.
-The students were both suspended by their schools for the content, and then sought help from the courts in protecting their right to express their opinions off of school property.
+According to a report in Wired, the Philadelphia-based 3rd U.S. Court of Appeals heard two long-running cases this month involving the freedom of students to express their opinions online.
+Both of the students involved in these cases posted content on MySpace that mocked their principals.
+The students were both suspended by their schools for the content and sought help from the courts to protect their right to express their opinions off of school property.
 These cases were appeals of the initial rulings, which had upheld the rights of the schools to discipline students for mocking school officials online, at computers away from the school campuses.

-The cases paved the way to determining the boundaries on free speech by students on the Internet, although it failed to answer all the questions regarding this important issue.
+The cases paved the way to determining the boundaries of free speech by students on the Internet, although it failed to answer all the questions regarding this important issue.
 While student rights were upheld in both of these cases, the court agreed that not all off-campus student expression should merit the same First Amendment protection.
-The question shall be what content is acceptable and covered under constitutional rights, and when the schools have the right to discipline students for content that is inflammatory, disruptive or inappropriate.
+The question shall be what content is acceptable and covered under constitutional rights and when the schools have the right to discipline students for content that is inflammatory, disruptive or inappropriate.

 Layshock vs. Hermitage School District

-(SPLC), Layshock used his grandmother’s computer to post a mock profile of his school’s principal, Eric Trosch on MySpace.
-The profile suggested that Trosch took drugs, had been caught shoplifting and had taken steroids.
+This particular case involved a student at Hickory High School in Hermitage, Pennsylvania, Justin Layshock.
+According to a Student Press Law Center (SPLC) report, Layshock used his grandmother’s computer to post a mock profile of his school’s principal, Eric Trosch, on MySpace.
+The profile suggested that Trosch took drugs, had been caught shoplifting, and had taken steroids.
 A photo of Trosch, taken from the school website, was also posted on the page.

-known as J.S. constructed a mock MySpace page of her principal, James McGonigle, using an off-campus computer.
+In another situation involving a student at a Pennsylvania school, a middle school student known as J.S. constructed a mock MySpace page of her principal, James McGonigle, using an off-campus computer.
 The website contained offensive and sexually explicit language, although it never gave the principal’s actual name.
 J.S. was also subjected to a 10-day suspension by the school.
 When the student took her case to court, the school argued that the website had become disruptive in classrooms.
-This argument referred back to a 1969 case where the Supreme Court ruled that students were allowed to wear black armbands to school to protest the Vietnam War, as long as it did not “materially and substantially disrupt the work and discipline of the school," according to Wired.
+This argument referred back to a 1969 case where the Supreme Court ruled that students were allowed to wear black armbands to school to protest the Vietnam War as long as it did not “materially and substantially disrupt the work and discipline of the school," according to Wired.

-after the ruling, “The one clear rule that emerges from today’s opinions is that school official’s authority to punish kids for saying offensive and critical things off campus is limited.”
+The legal director of the American Civil Liberties Union, Vic Walczak, represented both defendants in this landmark decision, according to WDUQ News.
+After the ruling, Walczak told United Press International, “The one clear rule that emerges from today’s opinions is that school official’s authority to punish kids for saying offensive and critical things off-campus is limited.”
 Walczak added that even though the comments may have been rude, they did fall under the umbrella of protected speech.

-Despite the consistent ruling that recently came down from the court, the question still remains as to when schools may have the right to step in on situations where students are posting inappropriate content online.
+Despite the consistent ruling that recently came down from the court, the question remains as to when schools may have the right to step in on situations where students post inappropriate content online.
 Walczak explained that since neither of these situations truly disrupted school activity, the ruling did not contain a precedent for incidents where disruption does occur.
 However, the appeals court may have set the stage for future decisions as to how the First Amendment will apply to online speech.